JochenFM/Milestone_2/README.md

 - repeated clicks on matching pairs does not effect click counter and matched cards are only counted as one match,
 - time running out before all pairs are found triggers Game Over Overlay and Game Over Sound,
 - matching pairs stay face up,
+- flipped card stays face-up and cannot be clicked again,
 - cards stay face-up long enough for user to see images,
 - flipped cards that are not a match return to default position face-down,
 - all pairs found within alotted time triggers Victory Overlay and Sound,